-This expert will cure your excitement for hydroxychloroquine
+This expert will cure your excitement for hydroxychloroquine.

 The idiosyncratic neurotoxicity that I’m describing does not effect everyone.
 When this toxicity manifests, it’s typically early during dosing.
 So you’ll hear many people say, “I’ve taken this drug for years, and not seen side effects.”
 And that is perfectly expected, and that does not contradict or address our concerns that some individuals are particularly susceptible to these effects during early use.
 Unfortunately, we don’t have a test to determine who is susceptible and who isn’t.
 The only way to test is to give them a dose or a few and see if they develop psychiatric symptoms.

-Essentially you need to take the leap, and administer the drug, if you’re to discover if someone is susceptible to these problems.
+Essentially you need to take the leap and administer the drug if you’re to discover if someone is susceptible to these problems.

 If neuropsychiatric symptoms develop, then the drug should be discontinued, if that discontinuation doesn’t pose a greater threat to life.

 There are always alternatives to using the drug.
 One could continue social distancing, improve hygiene and wear masks.
 That’s similar to using these drugs against malaria.
 It’s a last line of defense after these non-pharmaceutical interventions, such as insect avoidance, using bed nets, wearing appropriate clothing, not going out as night.
 If those measures fail, anti-malarial drugs would pose a last line of defense.
-These drugs should never be used as first line defense to prevent any disease.
+These drugs should never be used as first-line defense to prevent any disease.

 What are the implications of all this in terms of the treatment of COVID-19?

 There’s adequate and ample theoretical evidence to suggest the potential efficacy of these drugs against COVID-19, but whether that actually translates to effective use in practice is still far from proven.
-It’s certainly worth exploring, particularly in the context of this current emergency, but as with all experimental drugs, that exploration should be done in a fully-transparent and ethical manner with the risks well-disclosed to all parties, including the participants.
+It’s certainly worth exploring, particularly in the context of this current emergency, but as with all experimental drugs, that exploration should be done in a fully transparent and ethical manner with the risks well disclosed to all parties, including the participants.
 I’m not convinced that that is being done.

 The argument for quinolines seems to be that they might have anti-viral qualities, which were explored during SARS and Zika outbreaks.
-Why does this drug in particular have the potential to be effective against a virus?
+Why does this drug have the potential to be effective against a virus?

-There is reasonably strong evidence dating back well over a decade that drugs of this class, chloroquine in particular—and we would expect HCQ to have similar effects—to have quite potent anti viral activity against SARS-like viruses in the lab.
+There is reasonably strong evidence dating back well over a decade that drugs of this class, chloroquine in particular—and we would expect HCQ to have similar effects—have quite potent anti-viral activity against SARS-like viruses in the lab.
 There has been fairly strong anecdotal evidence of clinical effectiveness in the few months experience that we’ve had with this virus.
 Unlike other drugs posed as treatment for COVID-19, HCQ is extremely inexpensive, it is ubiquitous, it’s easy to produce at scale, it’s off-patent, and it’s thought to have a well-understood adverse effect profile.
-And it’s thought—erroneously in my opinion—to be well-tolerated by all.
+And it’s thought—erroneously in my opinion—to be well tolerated by all.
 All of those factors would seem to make it the ideal candidate to prioritize for widespread clinical investigation.
-So, it’s not at all surprising that it’s being touted as a wonder drug, a magic bullet.
+So it’s not at all surprising that it’s touted as a wonder drug, a magic bullet.
 And it’s not that unreasonable—with the exception of the risk of adverse effects that I’ve described, and additionally with the risk of cardiac and ocular adverse effects.

-The drug is not safe in the sense that, this drug would never be—under ordinary circumstances—approved by the FDA for sale to the public as an over-the-counter drug.
+The drug is not safe in the sense that this drug would never be—under ordinary circumstances—approved by the FDA for sale to the public as an over-the-counter drug.
 I do think that in our zeal to find a potential solution to the COVID pandemic, these risks are being understated.
-The drug is not completely benign, even though it is well-tolerated by the vast majority of patients prescribed it for rheumatological disorders at relatively high doses, that doesn’t mean that everyone take the drug and can be free from serious lasting and adverse effects.
+The drug is not completely benign, even though it is well tolerated by the vast majority of patients prescribed it for rheumatological disorders at relatively high doses.
+That doesn’t mean that everyone can take the drug and be free from serious, lasting, and adverse effects.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.